White Pine Beach is one of the region’s most popular parks. It’s located on the east side of the lake.

 At the main White Pine Beach area there is a concession stand and picnic areas.
 There are regular picnic benches scattered around as well as an undercover reservable shelter that seats up to 50 people.

 White Pine Beach is perfect for families with children as the water is shallow and warm.
 However, there is no lifeguard on duty so visitors swim at their own risk.

 The beach area is equipped with both change rooms and showers, as well as public bathrooms.

 Sasamat Lake has a floating bridge running across the lake at the south end.
-The bridge has wharves to jump and fish off, although for fishing you need a non-tidal angling license.
+The bridge has wharves to jump off of and fish from, although for fishing you need a non-tidal angling license.
 The floating bridge also connects the two sides of the Sasamat Lake Trail.

 There is also a trail that goes around Sasamat Lake.
 It’s a very easy hike, at just over 3 km in length and with minimal elevation gain.
 The trails are quite flat but not wheelchair accessible as some bridges and other areas have steps.

 Dogs are welcome on-leash on the Sasamat Lake Trail but not at White Pine Beach or any other beach along Sasamat Lake.